 - a.
-An official application, available from the Admissions Office; - b.
-Official Transcripts: The following MUST be submitted: (1) for beginning college students an official transcript from the last high school attended; (2) for college transfer students, official transcripts for all previous college work attempted.
+An official application, available from the Admissions Office: - b.
+Official Transcripts: The following MUST be submitted: (1) a beginning student is required to furnish a transcript of the student's high school record; (2) a college transfer student is required to furnish official transcripts of all college work attempted.
 The College accrediting agency requires transcripts, and the College uses them in program advisement.
 IT IS ABSOLUTELY ESSENTIAL THAT TRANSFER STUDENTS SUBMITTRANSCRIPTS FROM PREVIOUS COLLEGES ATTENDED.
+If transcripts are not submitted, future enrollment of the student will be blocked and a transcript of work attempted at any DCCCD institution will not be released.